ceeoreo/ceora.dev/pages/contact.md

 If you...

 ✨ want to have me on your podcast
-✨ want to me to speak at your conference
+✨ want me to speak at your conference
 ✨ would like to discuss a job opportunity with me

 feel free to contact me!!
 I'd love to hear from you and I promise I'll get back to you as soon as possible.